 The shift from child-centered to adult healthcare can be a challenge for young people with diabetes and their families.
-Many patients graduating from pediatric care would receive no care at all until some adult problem, such as pregnancy or a complication, forced them into the adult healthcare system.
-At the Berrie Center, our goal is never to have this happen.
+Many patients graduating from pediatric care would receive no care at all until an urgent issue, such as pregnancy or a complication, forced them into the adult healthcare system.
+At the Berrie Center, our goal is for this to never happen.

-The Naomi Berrie Diabetes Center has a special transition program for teens and young adults with diabetes, and their families, coordinated by a nurse practitioner specializing in this age group.
+The Berrie Center has a special transition program for teens and young adults with type 1 diabetes, coordinated by our pediatric and adult diabetes teams.

-We help teens and young adults to take over the responsibility for their own diabetes self-care, depending on when each individual patient is ready.
-We understand the big changes in a young adult’s life: moving away from home, going to college and starting a job.
-With these new demands, fitting in time for going solo with their diabetes management can seem daunting.
-But with time, the patient’s focus often shifts more toward relationships and settling into lifelong health behaviors.
+We help teens and young adults take responsibility for their own diabetes self-care, depending on when each individual patient is ready.
+We understand young adults face many big changes: moving away from home, going to college, and starting a job.
+With these new demands, diabetes management can seem daunting and time consuming.
+However, with time, we help patients establish healthy lifelong habits.